970037201/arb_hash_rs/README.md

 # arb_hash
-Arbitrary block length hash function, potentially cryptographically secure.
-Passes BigCrush

-This crate contains a number of useful functions for working with several applications of arb_hash, along with additional helper functions for managing the blocks used in said functions.
+Crate implements an experimental arbitrary block length hash function, which when hashing 32 byte chunks with one round, passes TestU01's big crush test